bkojusner/bkojusner/README.md

 ### Hi there 👋

-I'm Blas, a Security Researcher based out of Florida.
+I'm Blas, a Security Researcher based out of the University of Florida.

 🔭 I’m currently doing Mobile Security Research with [@FICS](https://github.com/FICS) and Blockchain Security
 🌱 I’m a cybersecurity enthusiast and have learned about Web Security, Reverse Engineering, Binary Exploitation, Cryptography, and more!